gquintanaorti/kernel_regression_of_3d_shapes/README.md

 (0, 1.1547, -1.633), and
 (0, 0, 4.899).

-The file with variables contain two sets of variables that define the two tetrahedrons.
-The variables inside it define the scaling along each axis.

 The data contained in both files can be loaded into main memory with the following command:
 ```
 ds = read_dataset( "tetras1" )
 ```

-Once loaded the data in the files into the data structure `dset`, it can be used as an argument to those methods that require a dataset.
+Once loaded the data in the files into the data structure `ds`, it can be used as an argument to those methods that require a dataset.

 ### Summary of the R programming modules: